zulip/zulip/templates/zerver/integrations/include/event-filtering-instruction.md

-Below are the events, to filter triggering notifications, that the
-{{ integration_display_name }} bot supports:
+You will be able to configure which of the following {{ integration_display_name }} events trigger notifications:

 {% set comma = joiner(", ") %}